Cap and trade

 On May 26, 2014, Nova Scotia and the federal government signed the Canada-Nova Scotia equivalency agreement for the period 2015–2019, thus allowing Nova Scotia to be exempt from the federal requirement to phase out coal by 2030.

 Additionally, Nova Scotia enacted the Renewable Electricity Regulations (the Regulations).
-As per the Regulations, as of 2020, each load-serving entity will have to supply its customers with renewable electricity in an amount equal to or greater than 40% of the total annual amount of electricity supplied to its customers.
+As per the Regulations, each year beginning with the calendar year 2020, each load-serving entity will have to supply its customers with renewable electricity in an amount equal to or greater than 40% of the total annual amount of electricity supplied to its customers.